MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/player-player-playlistcollectionchange.md

 ## <a name="parameters"></a>Parametri

-Questo evento non contiene parametri.
+Questo evento non ha parametri.

 ## <a name="return-value"></a>Valore restituito